nottrobin/docs/src/en/models-config.md

 juju model-config test-mode=true enable-os-upgrade=false
 ```

-!!!
-Note:
+[note]
 Juju does not currently check that the provided key is a valid setting, so
 make sure you spell it correctly.
+[/note]

 To set a null value: